Skip to content

 Core Philosophy: Single-Digit Archetypes

-Pythagorean numerology sees the numbers 1-9 as archetypal vibrations—fundamental cosmic principles that everything else derives from.
+Pythagorean numerology sees the numbers 1-9 as archetypal vibrations, fundamental principles that everything else derives from.
 By reducing complex numbers to single digits, practitioners believe they're revealing the essential spiritual quality of a word or name.

 1